-Foraging might seem like an intimidating task unfit for just anyone to perform given our current culture, but it’s literally in the reach of anyone who desires to do so.
-Incredibly, nature supplies the very things you need to heal, when and where you need them.
+Foraging might seem like an intimidating task to some, but it’s really in the reach of anyone who desires to do so.
+Incredibly, nature supplies the very things your body may need to feel better, when and where you need them.
 Even better, these are given freely for anyone to enjoy.

-Identification may seem scary but is very simple; almost as if they were made for us to be consumed for personal use, plants have identifiers that are known to distinguish them from the others.
-Thankfully, this can be easily learned by anyone in our day and age.
-I can’t think of a better time for us to get more connected to the earth.
+Identification may seem scary but is very straight forward and often simple.
+It’s almost as if they were made for us to be consumed for personal use.
+Plants have identifiers known to distinguish them, albeit some more obvious than others.
+Thankfully, these can be easily learned by anyone in our day and age.
+It’s no longer only safe to do if we to go to the library to check out a book as it was for prior generations.
+Many youtube channels specifically dedicated to safe foraging in different regions are right at your fingertips, careful to show distinguishing characteristics.
+And I can’t think of a better time for us to get more connected to the earth.

 Elderflower: A delightfully fragrant and uplifting herb, this is also a powerful antimicrobial, encompassing efficacy against even antibiotic- resistant bacteria MRSA in addition to other both gram negative and gram positive bacteria in addition to viruses.
 The flower is supportive to the lymphatic system which makes sense given it’s aromatic nature.
 Quercetin and anthocyanins are potent flavonols abundantly found in this plant.
 The former has shown to protect healthy cells while sickened ones are destroyed, even to an extent so strong that it can save organs that were dying.
 It also contains chlorogenic acids which are supportive and immensely necessary for optimal functioning of the gallbladder, upon which regular digestion depends.
 Elderflower contains cinnamic acid, known to help stabilize blood sugar, lending assistance to those with insulin resistance (R).
 Further support for diabetics can be offered by dropping some of the strained liquid after steeping the herb and then cooling for those experiencing eye sight issues thanks to quercetin’s ability to inhibit the enzyme that causes blurred vision in diabetics, aldose reductase (R).
 Elderflower is supportive against anxiety and depression, which the component quercetin has shown efficacy for (R).
 It can also support the body in fighting respiratory and cardiovascular- related issues including that of high blood pressure, encouraging blood flow (R).
 Elderflower’s quercetin and anthocyanin- containing, and subsequent free- radical quenching and antioxidant properties go a long way for supporting the body in fighting a wide array of concerns.
 Elderflower has been long used, even since ancient Egyptian times, in applications for anti- aging (R).
 You may want to get out and find some of these sooner rather than later, as in no- time there will be elderberries in their place, with their own wide array of benefits to prepare us all for winter and fall.
 Elderflower and elderberries share many of the same benefits, though.
 It seems each of their physical nature do have their own benefits coinciding with the season they grow in.
 The fruit holds in more nutrients densely to feed and nourish the body before winter hits whereas the flowers release fragrance and impart more releasing properties to the body energetically in the summer, one of the most necessary times to detoxify.